Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ### Set the Environment Variables in Render

-Next, we need to set the `SQLALCHEMY_DATABASE_URI` variable as an environment variable of our web service application.
+Next, we need to make a `RENDER_DATABASE_URI` environment variable in our web service application.

 Navigate to our web service application's dashboard.